The Clara Mayo Grants

 AWARDS AND CRITERIA

-Up to six grants will be awarded annually.
+Up to six grants will be awarded each cycle.
 The maximum amount of any grant is $1,000.
 Proposals that include a college or university agreement to match the amount requested will be favored, but proposals without matching funds will also be considered.

 Click here to view previous Clara Mayo Grant Winners!